Water Softener Sizing — How This Calculator Works

 When to Consider a Twin (Duplex) Softener

-If your expected regeneration interval falls under ~3 days, or your peak flow demand is high compared to the resin’s service flow rating, a twin‑alternating system keeps softened water online 24/7 and improves efficiency.
+If your expected regeneration interval falls under ~3 days, or your peak flow demand is high compared to the system’s service flow rating, a twin-alternating system can keep softened water online 24/7 and improve convenience.

 Important Estimate Disclaimer